raycheung/docker-kafka/README.md

   Maps to Kafka's `broker.id` setting.
 Must be a unique integer for each broker in a cluster.
-- `KAFKA_PORT=9092`

-  Maps to Kafka's `port` setting.
-The port that the broker service listens on.
-  You will need to explicitly publish a new port from container instances if you change this.
-- `KAFKA_ADVERTISED_HOST_NAME=<container's IP within docker0's subnet>`
+- `KAFKA_ADVERTISED_LISTENERS=<listener list of container's IP within docker0's subnet>`

-  Maps to Kafka's `advertised.host.name` setting.
+  Maps to Kafka's `advertised.listeners` setting.
 Kafka brokers gossip the list of brokers in the cluster to relieve producers from depending on a ZooKeeper library.
-This setting should reflect the address at which producers can reach the broker on the network, i.e. if you build a cluster consisting of multiple physical Docker hosts, you will need to set this to the hostname of the Docker *host's* interface where you forward the container `KAFKA_PORT`.
+This setting should reflect the address at which producers can reach the broker on the network, i.e. if you build a cluster consisting of multiple physical Docker hosts, you will need to set this to the hostname of the Docker *host's* interface where you forward the container port.
-- `KAFKA_ADVERTISED_PORT=9092`

-  As above, for the port part of the advertised address.
-Maps to Kafka's `advertised.port` setting.
-If you run multiple broker containers on a single Docker host and need them to be accessible externally, this should be set to the port that you forward to on the Docker host.
 - `KAFKA_DEFAULT_REPLICATION_FACTOR=1`

   Maps to Kafka's `default.replication.factor` setting.
 The default replication